scionproto/scion/doc/dev/design/router-port-dispatch.rst

 The SCMP daemon is an optional component for end hosts.
 If it's not running, the host simply doesn't respond to pings.

+Service Addresses
+^^^^^^^^^^^^^^^^^

+Service destination address resolve to a configured underlay UDP/IP address, that is, to an IP *and* a (default) port number.

+The common use case for service addresses uses a UDP/SCION destination port of 0.
+In this case, the default underlay port is used.
+In case any other destination port is set, it overrides the default.
+The processing here is analogous to UDP/SCION packets with IP destination address type.

 Port Unreachable
 ^^^^^^^^^^^^^^^^